tandysean/reactreduxnodeauth/README.md

 </pre>

 #### Node Authentication server
-Make sure you have MongoDB installed.
+Make sure you have MongoDB installed and that you've created a config.js file in server root. please see server readme for details.

 Run mongo:
 <code>
 	> mongod